Ghugot/servicesio/README.md

 }
 ```

-Based on that, we now have to create the view elements for _decorators_ and _entities_, and call the rendering from the _controllers_.
+Based on that, we now have to create the _View_ elements for _decorators_ and _entities_, and call the rendering from the _controllers_.

-Let's do first the _messageAction_ view, with a _ServicesIO view_ class.
+Let's complete first the _messageAction_'s View, with a _ServicesIO view_ class.

-A basic view class has to :
+A basic `View` class has to :

  - extends `Redgem\ServicesIOBundle\Lib\View\View`
  - be located in or under `<YOURBUNDLE>\View namespace` (and therefore in the `<YOURBUNDLE>/View` directory).
 This is mandatory.

- - implements the `content()` method to build the view tree.
+ - implements the `content()` that is the place to build the view tree.
  - be named `<NAME>View` by convention (this is optional).